Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Toric Fano Threefolds of Degree Ten

-\item Numbers 86711, 98325, 433633, 439399: The tangent cone at $X$ has two components, of dimensions $84$ and $85$, cut out by the lowest order terms of the obstruction equations.
+\numex{Numbers 86711, 98325, 433633, 439399}{The tangent cone at $X$ has two components, of dimensions $84$ and $85$, cut out by the lowest order terms of the obstruction equations.
 We can deform onto the $85$-dimensional component, and then degenerate to $\PP(T_7*\Delta_0)$, showing that the $85$-dimensional component is the smoothing component $B_{85}$.
-Likewise, we can deform onto the $84$-dimensional component.
-The resulting variety is a divisor of type $3D-2F$ on a scroll of type $(1,1,1,1)$, and thus deforms to $V_{10}'$.
-Hence, this component must be the smoothing component $B_{84}$.
+On the other hand, inspection of the equations of $X$ shows that it is a divisor of type $3D-2F$ on a scroll of type $(2,1,1,0)$.
+There is an obvious scrollar deformation to a divisor of type $3D-2F$ on a scroll of type $(1,1,1,1)$, which smoothes to $V_{10}'$.
+Hence, $[X]$ must lie on $B_{84}$.}

-\item Numbers 522075, 523456, 547399: Obstruction equations predict that the tangent cone at $X$ has two components, of dimensions $88$ and $85$.
+\numex{Numbers 522075, 523456, 547399}{Obstruction equations predict that the tangent cone at $X$ has two components, of dimensions $88$ and $85$.
 We can deform onto the $85$-dimensional component, and then degenerate to $\PP(T_7*\Delta_0)$, showing that the $85$-dimensional component is the smoothing component $B_{85}$.
-If we deform onto the supposed $88$-dimensional component, the tangent space to $\hilb_{10}$ at this point indeed has dimension $88$, but the obstruction space does not vanish, instead having dimension one or two.
-However, the deformed variety is cut out by equations of the type for members of $B_{88}^\dagger$ except with degenerate quadrics $g_0,g_1,g_2$.
-We may conclude that $[X]$ lies on $B_{88}^\dagger$. \item Numbers 283519, 521212, 522702: These cases are completely analogous to the example above: all lie on scrolls of type $(2,2,0,0)$.
+On the other hand, the variety $X$ is cut out by equations of the type for members of $B_{88}^\dagger$ except with degenerate quadrics $g_0,g_1,g_2$.
+We may conclude that $[X]$ lies on $B_{88}^\dagger$.}

+\numex{Numbers 283519, 521212, 522702}{These cases are completely analogous to number 275510 above: all lie on scrolls of type $(2,2,0,0)$.
 Obstruction equations predict that the tangent cone at $X$ has four components, of dimensions $85$, $84$, $84$, and $84$.
 Deforming onto the first of these components (with a non-scrollar deformation), we can degenerate to $\PP(T_7*\Delta_0)$, showing that $[X]$ lies on $B_{85}$.
 The second component consists only of pure rolling factor deformations, thus corresponding to $B_{84}^\dagger$.
-The third and fourth components both involve scrollar deformations to a scroll of type $(1,1,1,1)$ and both correspond to $B_{84}$. \end{itemize} \end{proof}
+The third and fourth components both involve scrollar deformations to a scroll of type $(1,1,1,1)$ and both correspond to $B_{84}$.} \end{proof}